virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 ## JPS execution without environment

 The JPS manifest can be executed without binding to any environment.
-The envName parameter is not mandatory for API anymore.
 @@@
 ```yaml
 type: install